hsiuyee/hsiuyee/README.md

 ---

 Hi, I am a algorithm enthusiast.
-I love learing new algorithm to solve practical problem.
+I love learing new algorithm to solve practical problems.

 <!--
 **hsiuyee/hsiuyee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.